beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git fetch
-Transfers all commits from Remote repository to HEAD(Local repository).
+Transfers all commits from Remote repository to HEAD.

 ``` sh